 I also use the hood with 135mm F4 Macro and 165mm F2.8 too!
 Albeit they both have built-in hoods, sometimes a better one is still required.
 This is especially true for 165mm F2.8, whose hood doesn’t really prevent glare and lens flare from various light sources.
 A series of test shots proved that the Mamiya G2 bellows hood may be used even in the 180/250mm position with 135mm F4 Macro and in the 360mm position (no mask installed) with 165mm F2.8 wide open without vignetting.

 Of course, it is compatible with some other lenses with the 77mm filter thread, with no additional adapter required.
 These are, for instance, late 200mm F4 and 165mm F4 with a leaf shutter.
-According to the Mamiya manual, it is also possible to use a 65mm wide angle lens.
-And I think it should work fine with any of 55mm F4 lenses that have the 77mm filter thread.
+According to the Mamiya manual, it is also possible to use a 65mm wide-angle lens.
+And I think it should work fine with any of the two 55mm F4 lenses that have the 77mm filter thread.
 But a series of test shots should be carried out to check if vignetting occurs or not.

 Its key disadvantage is that it is somewhat bulky and not very convenient for travelers.
 While traveling, I prefer to take a rubber folding hood with me.
 But Mamiya’s hood costs much less than the total price of original Pentax hoods for each lens.